-Our water jet has a 60- × 120-in. cutting table.
-In many cases, we can cut parts larger than 60 × 120 in.
+We have two water jet systems and both have 60- × 120-in. cutting tables.
+In many cases we can cut parts larger than 60 × 120 in.
 We can cut up to 6-in. thick solid mild steel, up to 9-in. thick solid aluminum, and up to 4-in. thick solid stainless steel.
 Our minimum tolerances vary depending on the material and shape being cut.
 Effectively we have no minimum thickness of material we can cut; occasionally some creative fixturing may be necessary to hold exceptionally small or thin parts.
 We use a 0.0313-in. diameter nozzle, resulting in a very small kerf (the width of material removed in the cutting process), giving us the capability of cutting holes as small as 0.032-in. diameter.
-Our water jet will cut to ± 0.005-in. tolerance.
+Our water jets will cut to ± 0.005-in. tolerance.
 We are also capable of some surface etching.
 Call or email us to discuss any questions you have about materials or parts you need cut, and check out our portfolio for examples of our work.

 What are our bend forming (press brake) capabilities?

-We have a 10-ft, 190-ton press brake.
+We have a 10-ft 190-ton press brake and an 8-ft 60-ton box and pan folder/finger brake.
 A variety of punch and die combinations allow us to bend a wide range of materials and thicknesses in a variety of shapes.
 Our punch and die library is frequently being updated.
 Call or email us to discuss our current capabilities.

 What are our welding and fabrication capabilities?

-We have MIG and TIG welding capabilities at our facility.
+At our facility we have manual MIG and TIG welding capabilities as well as robotic MIG welding.
 We are experienced in welding mild steel, stainless steel, aluminum, brass, and copper.
-Combined, we have more than 3 decades of welding and fabrication experience and a very diverse body of work for many different industries and markets.
-Our combination of water jet, bend forming (press brake), and welding capability allows us to complete full fabrication projects in house.
-We also have a 10- × 16-in. liquid-cooled horizontal mitre-cutting bandsaw, various drill presses, an arbor press, thread tapping, and numerous small hand tool capabilities.
-We offer full machine shop processes as well as full coating and finishing services.
-Call or email us to discuss our capabilities, and check out our portfolio for examples of our work.
+Combined, we have more than three decades of welding and fabrication experience and a very diverse body of work for many different industries and markets.
+Our combination of water jet, bend forming (press brake and box-and-pan folder), and welding capability allows us to complete full fabrication projects in house.
+Our equipment includes: